skkuse/2020spring_41class_team5/src/back-end/README.md

 ## Starting the backend

 1. Follow instructions 1-4 in 2020spring_41class_team5 overview
-2. cd into the back-end folder
+2. cd into the back-end/nutrition folder where manage.py is located
 3. type: python3 manage.py runserver
 4. access the API by calling